Urban green space, values and wellbeing in urban Ghana

 Exploring how urban green space is (dis)valued in Accra and Kumasi, and the potential (dis)benefits to subjective wellbeing

 Understanding how people value and perceive nature and green space is pivotal in informing effective and equitable nature recovery in urban environments.
 The importance of urban green space (UGS) and its links to human wellbeing are well-documented within high-income countries.
-For example, interactions and exposure to UGS are valued due to the capacity to improve attention restoration and stress recovery, provide a space for physical activity, social interactions and personal identity, while also reducing health impacts from air pollutants and extreme heat.
-However, despite the provision of UGS being a key element of SDG 11, there is limited research on individuals’ experiences and values of green space in low-middle-income countries, particularly in Africa, where most existing work is concentrated in South Africa.
+For example, interactions and exposure to UGS are shown to restore attention, reduce stress, provide a space for physical activity, social interactions and personal identity, while also improving physical health by mitigating the impacts from air pollutants and extreme heat.
+However, despite the provision of UGS being a key element of SDG 11, there is limited research on individuals’ experiences and values in low-middle-income countries, particularly in Africa.
 The limited research focus occurs against a backdrop of high, rapid urbanisation in Sub-Saharan Africa.
-For example, the Ghanaian urban population has grown from 23% in 1960 to 57% in 2021, resulting in significant losses of green space in major cities, including Kumasi – formerly known as the “Garden City” of West Africa.
+For example, the Ghanaian urban population has grown from 23% in 1960 to 57% in 2021, resulting in significant losses of green space in major cities, including Kumasi, the ‘Garden City’ of West Africa.

-This project, in collaboration with the Kwame Nkrumah University of Science and Technology (KNUST) in Kumasi, will employ a mixed-methods approach to explore the values, perceptions, and interactions that urban residents from Accra and Kumasi – Ghana’s two largest cities – have with green spaces and nature.
-This project ultimately aims to help inform pathways of nature recovery which account for different worldviews and values.
+This project, in collaboration with the Kwame Nkrumah University of Science and Technology (KNUST) in Kumasi and University of Ghana, Accra, employs mixed methods to examine how urban residents in Ghana value nature, interact with it, and the potential mechanisms which may positively or negatively impact their wellbeing.
+This project aims to help inform equitable pathways of nature recovery which account for different worldviews and values.